ryan4yin/pulumi-proxmox/sdk/python/README.md

     name="ubuntu-vm-0",
     description="a ubuntu vm for test",
     node_name="pve",
-    # start the virtual machine after it was created successfully,
+    on_boot=True,  # start the vm during system bootup reboot=False,  # reboot the vm after it was created successfully started=True,  # start the vm after it was created successfully
-    # and set `StartOnBoot` to true.(the VM will be started during system bootup)
-    started=True,
     # clone from a vm template
     clone=VirtualMachineCloneArgs(
         vm_id=100,  # template's vmId